-Contact Health Plus to learn about Vanderbilt's Diabetes Prevention Program!
+Contact Health Plus to learn about VUMC's Diabetes Prevention Program!
+The program is offered remotely and in person!

 Diabetes is an epidemic that is significantly affecting the health and future of the U.S.